-Commented [SH78]: These are addressed in other policies and do not need repeating here to access due to lack of footpath, pavements or safe non-vehicular routes.
-In particular, East Wellow is poorly served and has limited connectivity to West Wellow other than for vehicle users

-- 5.20.2.
-On Lower Common Road in West Wellow there are a number of independent shops and services including a green grocer, a butchers, a florists, beauty treatments, hardware and general store and a pharmacy.
+- 5.20.1.
+The Parish contains a range of services and facilities, however the majority of these are focused upon West Wellow (as shown in Figure 5-26).
+There are individual facilities spread across the Parish as a whole and many are difficult to access due to lack of footpaths, pavements or safe non-vehicular routes.
+East Wellow is poorly served and has limited connectivity to West Wellow other than for vehicle users. - 5.20.2.
+On Lower Common Road in West Wellow there are a number of independent shops and services including a butchers, a florist, beauty treatments, hardware and general store and a pharmacy.
 Further along Salisbury Road there is a chain convenience store with the Red Rover Public House beyond.
 Another public house, The Rockingham Arms is found in Canada, which is extremely popular in the summer months with tourists. - 5.20.3.
-The school is situated to the north of West Wellow which is away from the majority of housing and is more difficult to access on foot.
+The school is situated to the north of West Wellow which is away from most of the housing and is more difficult to access on foot.
 This location means that many parents drive and create parking issues in the surrounding roads and lanes.
 In the same area is the Hatches Farm sports ground containing football pitches and tennis courts.
-Beyond this is the Headlands Farm Coffee Shop, which is associated with adjacent fishery to the north, but open to the general public. - 5.20.4.
+Beyond this is the Headlands Farm Coffee Shop, which is associated with adjacent fishery to the north, but open to the public. - 5.20.4.
 Romsey Road contains the long-standing Carlo's Ices, ice cream parlour and tea rooms.
 This has been a popular attraction in the area for many years and caters for coach parties. - 5.20.5.
 There are a number of places of worship in the area including the Canada Common Methodist Church, Canada Road Gospel Hall, Wellow Christian Centre, West Wellow Methodist Church (recently closed) and St. Margaret's Church (Church of St Margaret of Antioch) on Hackleys Lane.
-The latter contains the grave of Florence Nightingale, which is also attracts tourists. - 5.20.6.
+The latter contains the grave of Florence Nightingale, which also attracts tourists. - 5.20.6.
 In terms of leisure provision, the area has numerous fisheries, equestrian and sports facilities (including Cricket Club and playground), as well as the New Forest itself.
 When combined, this makes the area attractive for leisure and tourism.
-The latter in particular is problematic for many reasons as discussed in the relevant sections of this Plan. - 5.20.7.
-Whilst there is no planned village centre in terms of shops and services, there is a cluster of businesses on Lower Common Road (as mentioned above and shown in the inset map in figure 538).
+The latter in particular is problematic for many reasons as discussed in the relevant sections of this Plan.

+- 5.20.7.
+Whilst there is no planned village centre in terms of shops and services, there is a cluster of businesses on Lower Common Road (as mentioned above and shown in the inset map in figure 5-38).
 In public consultation it was repeatedly raised that the shops were difficult to access, parked cars were difficult to negotiate and that there was no formal parking area.
 There was no link between the parking area to the rear of the Nisa Local convenience store and the shops immediately adjacent to the east.
 There is also no crossing to the shops on the eastern side of the road. - 5.20.8.
 The shops and services are much valued by the community.
 Therefore, any proposals which are submitted which would enhance provision in this area and make social interaction easier (such as public seating) and separation between pedestrians and parked cars would be supported in principle.